MalcolmFeng/XJ-SORM/README.md

 # XJ-SORM

-#### AutoCodeCreator Framework based on Spring Framework and Mybatis and some relationship database.
+#### An AutoCodeCreator Framework based on Spring Framework and Mybatis and some relationship database.

 #### This is a Super-ORM(Object Relationship Mapper) which can automatically create directory and its code if your Dynamic web project based on SSM(Spring/Spring web mvc/Mybatis) and some relationship databases.